 There have been numerous designs over the years, ranging from the LMT monolithic system (which remains patented), to derivatives of this design such as the Aero Precision COP, and M4E1/M5 platforms, Mega Machine Megalithic AR15 upper receiver, the Vltor VIS system, as well as many others.

 It is my belief that integrating the rail and upper receiver and removing legacy components such as the delta ring, standard barrel nut, weld spring, etc. are a means to simplify manufacturing and reduce the overall complexity of the platform, but that is simply my opinion.
 Do the monolithic, polylithic, and other modular upper receivers that move past the traditional design improve on performance in any way?

 Insofar, a quality made upper receiver fitting within the standard mil-spec for anodizing and finishing will last a lifetime of use, be it a standard or integrated hand-guard unit.
 Without reference data we are unable to provide much discussion as to the mechanical merits of the integrated upper receiver and hand-guard combinations other than reducing parts count which is notable, but not necessary.
 Of all the mentioned upper receivers, I have procured a limited data set regarding the Aero Precision M4E1.
 Please keep reading below in the Rails Section.

 What is the best rail system?
-That’s a hard one to answer, but we can settle an often mundane question: KeyMod vs M-Lok, which is the better system?
-KeyMod and M-Lok have been argued upon since the introduction into the marketplace.
-Numerous manufacturers have jumped into the modular rail game due to ease of manufacture, cheaper cost, and ultimately more rails sold.
+That’s a hard one to answer, but we can settle an often repeated forum question: which is better, KeyMod or M-Lok?
+This topic has been rehashed over and over upon since the introduction of M-Lok into the marketplace.
+Numerous manufacturers have jumped into the modular rail game due to ease of manufacture, cheaper cost, and the ability to sell more attachment accessories.
 Both competing systems offer a modular means of accessory attachment, but does any data point to one or the other as the stronger system?